spamegg1/reviews/README.md

 ### <a name="n2t"></a> Nand2Tetris 1,2
 https://www.nand2tetris.org/

-This was my favorite course ever!
+This was my favorite course ever (until I took Algorithms)!
 It's purely project focused.
-No lectures or academic topics.
-It probably won't be directly useful in real life, but the ideas/systems will indirectly help you understand machine instructions/assembly/VM/compilers.
+No lectures or academic topics, no quizzes or exams.
+It probably won't be directly useful in real life, but the ideas/systems will indirectly help you understand computers at every level: machine instructions/assembly/VM/compilers.

 It's quite tough and there is a huge gap of time and difficulty between parts 1 and 2.
 I can understand the instructors' decision to split it that way; they cut off the first course where the "hardware stuff" ends so that people who are only interested in those parts can take only the first course.

-The goal is to build a 16-bit single-tasking toy computer with 32K RAM called Hack that was designed by the instructors.
+The goal is to build a 16-bit single-tasking toy computer (in a hardware simulator program) with 32K RAM called Hack that was designed by the instructors.
 It's actually 15-bit, the instruction set does not use one of the bits.
 Only 24K RAM is used.

 Part 1 makes you build basic logic gates, then bigger chips, then eventually an ALU (Arithmetic Logic Unit), a CPU and RAM chips in a Hardware Simulator.
 You use a hardware description language to do this.
 (Editors like Sublime Text and VS Code have syntax highlighting plugins for this HDL.)
 Then you write some code that translates a simplified pseudo-assembly language (with only 3 registers) to 16-bit machine instructions specified by the instructors.
 The hardware simulator, and all the tests for your chips/assembler are provided.